A data breach refers to an incident that includes the illegal viewing or unauthorized access of data by an application or individual.

-How do you know you have Been Breached?
+How do you know you have been Breached?

 Hackers are experts at finding vulnerabilities and covering their tracks without raising any suspicions.
-The best defence is a good offence when it comes to a data breach.
+The best defense is a good offense when it comes to a data breach.

 You can be alarmed when data is downloaded from your network but only if you have appropriate security software in place.
 Security logs would show a record of suspicious activity.